Happisburgh Lighthouse: Independence

 In 1987 Happisburgh was one of five lighthouses declared redundant by Trinity House and deactivation was planned for June 1988.
 Villagers organised a petition to oppose the closure, and as a result the date was postponed.
-Under the Merchant Shipping Act of 1894, Trinity House may dispose of a working lighthouse only to an established Lighthouse Authority.
-On 25 April 1990 the Happisburgh Lighthouse Act received the Royal Assent establishing the Happisburgh Lighthouse Trust as a Local Lighthouse Authority, and Happisburgh became the only independently run operational lighthouse in Great Britain.
+Under the Merchant Shipping Act 1894, Trinity House may dispose of a working lighthouse only to an established lighthouse authority.
+On 25 April 1990 the Happisburgh Lighthouse Act 1990 (c. xvi) received royal assent, establishing the Happisburgh Lighthouse Trust as a local lighthouse authority, and Happisburgh became the only independently run operational lighthouse in Great Britain.

 In June 2018, the lighthouse was repainted.
 At a cost of £20,000, the work took two weeks by a specialist team of four painters.
 The 300 litres of specially mixed masonry paints used was donated by a paint company.
-Friends of Happisburgh Lighthouse, said: “The re-paint demonstrates our continuing commitment to maintaining Happisburgh lighthouse for future generations.”
+The Friends of Happisburgh Lighthouse said: "The re-paint demonstrates our continuing commitment to maintaining Happisburgh lighthouse for future generations."

-Due to COVID-19, the Lighthouse did not open to visitors in 2020.
+Due to COVID-19, the lighthouse did not open to visitors in 2020.